NathanCustom Tailors

 Margin 5-10% $10 - $20

-Same fabric.
-Same construction quality.
-A much larger share of what you pay goes to the materials and the person making your suit.
-Our tailors are not underpaid -- they earn well above the average garment worker wage in Vietnam, which sits around $440/month including overtime.
-Our skilled tailors earn significantly more because of the volume and complexity of work they handle.
+A much larger share of what you pay goes to the materials and to the person making your suit.
+And our tailors are not underpaid for it.
+The average Vietnamese garment worker earns roughly $400/month -- and even that figure is only reached through about 80 hours of overtime a month; the basic salary alone is just ~$288, about 72% of total income.1 Our skilled tailors earn well above that average because of the volume and complexity of the bespoke work they handle.
 The difference in your price comes from the absence of a bloated Western cost structure, not from cutting corners on people.

-Why Vietnam Pricing Is 60-80% Less (And Why That Is Normal Economics)
+Why Vietnam Tailoring Suit Cost Is 60-80% Less (And Why That Is Normal Economics)

 1. Cost of Living Arbitrage

-The average monthly rent for a one-bedroom apartment in Hoi An is around $300-400.
-In New York City, it is $3,500+.
+A one-bedroom apartment in the New York City centre rents for about $4,269/month.5 In Hoi An, the comparable figure is around $300-$400 -- roughly a 10x gap.
 A tailor in Hoi An does not need to charge $2,000 per suit to make a good living.
 A tailor in Manhattan does.
 This is not about quality.
 It is about geography.

 Economists call this purchasing power parity.
 A dollar goes further in Vietnam.
 That does not mean Vietnamese tailors are "cheap labor" -- it means their cost of living is proportionally lower, so a wage that would be unlivable in Brooklyn is genuinely comfortable in central Vietnam.